Amol195/Amol195.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working as a Data Scientist at [Stanley Black & Decker](https://www.stanleyblackanddecker.com/) for the Advanced Data Analytics (ADA) Team.
 My current areas of work are around Customer/Marketing, Pricing and Supply Chain Analytics.
 In 2019, I graduated with a Masters in Electrical & Computer Engineering from [Georgia Tech, Atlanta](https://www.gatech.edu/) wherein my focus was mainly on Machine Learning, Statistics and Signal Processing.
-I enjoy playing chess, reading books mainly during my free time :)
+Prior to that, I completed my Bachelor's Degree at [VJTI, Mumbai](https://www.vjti.ac.in/) in Electronics & Telecommunications Engineering, during which I was involved in working for [CoE-CNDS](https://www.vjti.ac.in/images/coe-cnds/project/index.html) I enjoy playing chess, reading books and cooking mainly during my free time.